10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Rue de la Bourgade

-You may even stumble upon a cute medieval fountain!
-Then if you get hungry, some shops will satisfy not only your tummy but also your sight.
+You might even stumble upon a charming medieval fountain!
+And if you get hungry, there are shops that will satisfy not only your appetite but also your sense of sight.
 Here’s a sample view:

 Moustiers Sainte Marie France - Place du Couvert